 Give him 10-15 minutes to finish the food you place in front of him.
 After that time, put it up and don’t bring it back out until the next scheduled meal.

 I promise he’ll catch on very quickly that the food disappears after 10-15 minutes.
-And just FYI, no healthy dog will starve themselves to death!
+And just FYI, healthy dogs won’t starve themselves to death!

-Feeding a high-quality food is another factor in the pooping equation.
+Feeding a high-quality dog food is another factor in the pooping equation.